Money in Egypt

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Egypt’s Purchasing Managers’ Index (PMI)—which measures business activity in the non-oil private sector—rose to 48.6 in May from 47.7 in April, hitting a three-month high in the process.
+The S&P Global Purchasing Managers’ Index—which measures business activity in the non-oil private sector—inched up to 47.0 in May from April's 46.9.